 Earn More Money

 Travel nurses work hard, but they’re also compensated very well, typically earning much more than their stationary counterparts.
-Hourly pay rates are generous and may include additional compensation for working in underserved areas such as sign-on bonuses or extra benefits.
+Hourly pay rates are generous and may include additional compensation for working in underserved areas such as sign-on bonuses or extra benefits of being a travel nurse..
 If you work overtime and/or have a specialty, you’ll earn even more.
 Many travel nurse companies offer referral bonuses to RNs who refer their friends too, bringing yet another avenue for earning more.
 With the total package including free furnished housing or a housing stipend, it’s hard to beat the financial stability and peace of mind travel nursing brings, perhaps providing the ability to pay those student loans off or save for retirement.

 Freedom to Choose Your Own Schedule